ConesaLab/SQANTI3/README.md

 ## Installing dependencies

-We recommend using Anaconda which makes installing all the Python packages much easier.
+We recommend using Anaconda to substantially facilitate installation of all Python dependencies.
 Probably you already have Anaconda installed because you use [Iso-Seq3](https://github.com/PacificBiosciences/IsoSeq_SA3nUP/wiki/Tutorial:-Installing-and-Running-Iso-Seq-3-using-Conda) or [cDNA_Cupcake](https://github.com/Magdoll/cDNA_Cupcake/wiki/Cupcake-ToFU:-supporting-scripts-for-Iso-Seq-after-clustering-step).
-Please, follow the steps here described to have a perfect installation.
-All the prerequisites will be installed automatically in a conda environment, except for cDNA_Cupcake (more details in step 5).
+Please, follow the steps here to ensure an error-free installation.
+All the dependencies will be installed automatically in a conda environment, except for cDNA_Cupcake (more details in step 5).
 The installation will be done just once.
-When the environment has been entirely built, you will need to activate the conda environment of SQANTI3 and run it!
+When the environment has been entirely built, you just need to activate the conda environment of SQANTI3 and run it!

 (0)  Make sure you have installed Anaconda and it is updated.
-Here's the generic Anaconda installation for [Linux environment](http://docs.continuum.io/anaconda/install/#linux-install).
-Currently only Linux environment supported.
+Find here the generic Anaconda installation for [Linux environment](http://docs.continuum.io/anaconda/install/#linux-install).
+Currently only Linux environments are supported.

 ```
 export PATH=$HOME/anacondaPy37/bin:$PATH